antonellof/antonellof/README.md

 - **Credly:** [My Certifications](https://www.credly.com/badges/1f26ed5f-b0f5-46c8-a188-3d3772db88a7)
 - **X.com:** [☁️ Hack the Cloud](https://x.com/hack_the_cloud)

-🕹️ Learned to code on a Commodore, and I’ve basically been hitting RUN ever since.
+🕹️ Learned to code on a Commodore, and I've basically been hitting RUN ever since.